-On Thursday, June 12, 2025, the House voted to rescind forward funding for public broadcasting 214 - 212.
-This week (July 14) the Senate is voting on rescission.
-Should there be any changes in the Bill, it will need to go back to the House for a vote.
+On Thursday, June 17, 2025, the Senate voted to rescind forward funding for public broadcasting 51 to 48.
+The Bill now goes back to the House for a vote.
 There's still time to stop rescission and save public broadcasting funding.
-Call or e-mail the offices of Senators Barrasso and Lummis and Representative Hageman and leave a phone message.
+Call or e-mail the offices of Representative Hageman and leave a phone message.
 You can also submit a comment on the Protect My Public Media portal.
-A simple message of "Do not pass the rescission package that cuts funds to public broadcasting" articulates the concern.
-See phone numbers and e-mail contact below.
+A simple message of "Do not pass the rescission package"